beshermahrouka/sql/02_activities/assignments/design_a_logical_model.md

 Bonus: Are there privacy implications to this, why or why not?
 ```

+Overwriting Addresses (Type 1 SCD)
+This approach overwrites the existing address whenever a customer’s address changes.
+There is no historical record of past addresses.

+Type 1 Overwriting:

+Privacy Risk: Lower privacy risk compared to Type 2 since only the current address is stored.
+However, even current address information can be sensitive, so it should still be securely stored and protected.
+Mitigation: Similar to Type 2, encryption and compliance with privacy laws are important to ensure that even current addresses are securely managed.

+Yes, there are privacy implications
 Retaining Address Changes (Type 2 SCD)
 This approach tracks every change to a customer’s address, retaining historical information.
 Each address change creates a new record with start and end dates to define the time period when the address was valid.